teddysun/shadowsocks_install/docker/shadowsocks-libev/README.md

 }
 ```

-and if you want to enable **simple-obfs**, configuration file `/etc/shadowsocks-libev/config.json` sample like below£º
+and if you want to enable **simple-obfs**, configuration file `/etc/shadowsocks-libev/config.json` sample:

 ```
 {